 Just because you’re not in person, doesn’t mean you can’t be face to face.

 You can send files up to 2GB for free and it’s super simple to use.
-You enter your email address, the recipients email address, drag and drop your files and hit send.
+Enter your email address, the recipient’s email address, drag and drop your files and hit send.
 The recipient will then get a download link to get the files at their end.
 The only catch is that if the files aren’t downloaded within 7 days the link expires and it will need to be sent again.

 “The red fox flies at night.
 Do you have the files?”

-If they need access to systems such as your hosting or email service then a good option is to set up a user account for them.
+If they need access to systems such as your hosting, website CMS or email service then a good option is to set up a user account with admin access specifically for them.
 Create it with their email address and then generate a password reset link.
-This means they can then create their own secure password, negating the need for you to send one to them at all.
+This means they can then create their own secure password, negating the need for you to send one to them.